wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to simplify the protocol, there is no support for exchanging gathered trickle candidates from Media Server ICE candidates once the SDP answer is sent.
 The WHIP Endpoint SHALL gather all the ICE candidates for the Media Server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the Media Server.
 The Media Server MAY use ICE lite, while the WHIP client MUST implement full ICE.

-The WHIP client MAY perform trickle ICE or ICE restarts as per {{!RFC8838}} by sending an HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
+The WHIP client MAY perform trickle ICE or ICE restarts as per {{!RFC8838}} by sending an HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
 When used for trickle ICE, the body of this PATCH message will contain the new ICE candidate; when used for ICE restarts, it will contain a new ICE ufrag/pwd pair.

 Trickle ICE and ICE restart support is RECOMMENDED for a WHIP resource.